coding-the-humanities/Mozilla-Festival/README.md

 of computer science and that of the humanities can inform each other to produce more effective and creative solutions to both teaching abstractions and developing abstractions.

+## How do you see that working?

+## How will you deal with varying numbers of participants in your session?

+## What do you see as outcomes after the festival?
+How will you and your participants take the learning and activities forward?